chanux/blog/content/post/unixy-terminal-on-windows.md

 When I started at my current workplace my world was shattered (Obvious exaggeration).
 I realized I had to work on windows day in day out.
-Of course I would be logging in to linux servers for most of the actual work but I really missed the comfy and friendly unixy tools.
+Of course I would be logging in to Linux servers for most of the actual work but I really missed the comfy and friendly unixy tools.
 Yes there were options but they did not even come close to the user experience I were used to.